Do you have a business continuity plan?

 There’s no denying that we live in an increasingly uncertain world.
 The recent Coronavirus pandemic, frequent terrorist attacks, coupled with the appalling Grenfell Tower fire a few years ago, have shown us that the unexpected can and does happen.
 Attacks, fire, flooding and viruses – these are all unpredictable threats to any business make it more important than ever to think about a business continuity plan.

 If all your internal IT servers were destroyed by fire tomorrow, how well and quickly could your business be back to normal?
+And have you reviewed your cyber security?

 And what if your electricity supply failed for a week?
 Or if your customers couldn’t pay you thanks to a bank IT problem?
 Or if your suppliers could not supply you?